 What might be done?
-Testing to work out what's going on, neuro-cognitive techniques to overcome programming hurdles, supplements used therapeutically or for deficiencies, pharmaceuticals and specialist referrals where individually appropriate, effective nutritional and life-style changes ... a targeted plan of action is possible when there is expert assistance to sort the wheat from the chaff.
+Testing to work out what's going on, neuro-cognitive techniques to overcome programming hurdles, supplements used therapeutically or for deficiencies, pharmaceuticals and specialist referrals where individually appropriate, effective nutritional and life-style changes ... a targeted personal plan of action is achievable.

 In summary, the clinic's purpose is to increase quality of life while appropriately decreasing reliance on pharmaceuticals.